DesignBold/designit-ckeditor-plugin/readme.md

 ### Prerequisites.

+In order to start developing CKEditor 5 you will require:

+Node.js 6.9.0+
+npm 4+ (note: some npm 5+ versions were known to cause problems, especially with deduplicating packages; upgrade npm when in doubt)

+### Adding a plugin to a build

 Adding plugins to existing builds is done through their customization.
 Editor builds are maintained in their respective GitHub repositories.
 Therefore, assuming that you want to customize the classic editor build you need to:

 1 Clone the build repository.